glu-lang/glu-book/_docs/templating_functions.md

 category: Templates
 ---

-Template functions (or generic functions) allow you to write functions that can operate on different types of data while maintaining type safety.
+Templated functions (or generic functions) allow you to write functions that can operate on different types of data while maintaining type safety.
 This makes your code more flexible and reusable.
-In our language, the syntax for defining a template function is straightforward.
+In Glu, the syntax for defining a template function is straightforward.
 Here’s how you can define and use a template function.

 ## Definition of a Template Function

-Let's define a simple template function called id that returns its input argument:
+Let's define a simple templated function named `id` that returns its input argument:

 ```glu
 func id<T>(a: T) -> T {